probablyalexzhu/probablyalexzhu.github.io/content/blog/a-case-for-digital-minimalism/index.md

 {{< youtube "6FlMhxOqiIg" >}}

+Edit July 30, 2023: Having now read Digital Minimalism by Cal Newport, I highly recommend his book and considering the ideas in it.
+Part of what he says is that "quick fixes" only stick long-term if they're part of a broader philosophy that justifies the fixes being done, so make sure to understand exactly why you're taking specific actions.

 My next post will be [Ten Tips for Digital Minimalism to Win Back Your Attention]({{< ref "/ten-tips-for-digital-minimalism" >}} "Ten Tips for Digital Minimalism to Win Back Your Attention").